 CVL Slurm cluster

 The Computer Vision Lab (CVL) owns a Slurm cluster with restricted access.
-The following information is an addendum to the main Slurm article in this wiki specific for usage of the CVL cluster.
-Furthermore, CVL maintains it's own wiki article to help you getting started and listing frequently asked questions.
-Consult these two articles if the information you're looking for isn't available here:
+The information in this article is an addendum to the main Slurm article in this wiki, specific for usage of the CVL cluster.
+In addition to this and the main article, consult the following sources of information if the information you're looking for isn't available here:

 Setting environment